Isaac Peña – Program Manager/Instructor

-Troy Millward – All classes instructor
+Troy Millward – Instructor/Operations specialist

 Troy is from Dallas, Texas and has been playing music since he was 14.
 He plays multiple instruments including guitar, bass, and drums, and washboard.
 Troy loves teaching music.
 He has been working with children for many years, with experience as a volunteer mentor.
 Troy is renowned for being able to motivate, coach, and reengage students in their education.

 Rebecca Huntley – Classroom Quality Control/Instructor

 Mother of 6 grown children and 8 grandchildren, Rebecca has taught private/group piano for over 40 years.
 In addition to public school teaching, she owned and operated her own Fine Arts Studio for over 15 years, where she taught private/group piano and Music & Movement Classes for children and their Mommies.
 She expanded the program into Day Care Centers in Longview and Austin, having completed all of Musikgarten’s Certifications.
 An experienced composer as well as music educator, she has also done creative work in community literacy, arts, and cultural events and activities.
 She enjoys sharing her love of music and the arts with students of all ages.